 Notwithstanding the foregoing, the Company may elect to have any future Restricted Subsidiary organized outside the PRC not provide a Subsidiary Guarantee or JV Subsidiary Guarantee at the time such Person becomes a Restricted Subsidiary (each such Person, an "New Offshore Non-Guarantor Subsidiary" and, together with the PRC Non-Guarantor Subsidiaries, the Initial Offshore Non-Guarantor Subsidiaries, the Exempted Subsidiaries and the Listed Subsidiaries, the "Non-Guarantor Subsidiaries," provided that, after giving effect to the Consolidated Assets of such Restricted Subsidiary, the Consolidated Assets of all Restricted Subsidiaries organized outside the PRC (other than Exempted Subsidiaries or Listed Subsidiaries) that are not Subsidiary Guarantors or JV Subsidiary Guarantors do not account for 20% of the Total Assets of the Company.
+The initial Subsidiary Guarantors will consist of all of the Company's

-Ranking of Subsidiary Guarantees
+Ranking of Subsidiary Guarantees .....